Rathmines: Places of interest

 Cathal Brugha Barracks (known in the past as Portobello Barracks) is a large army barracks which is home to many units of the Irish Army including, the 2 Brigade and the 7th Infantry Battalion.
+Portobello GAA are based on their pitch on Leinster Road and fields adult teams in Gaelic football and hurling which serve Rathmines for GAA.

 Rathmines Library was opened on 24 October 1913 following a grant of £8,500 from Andrew Carnegie, to a design by architect, Frederick Hicks.

 Churches

 The green copper oxide dome of Mary Immaculate, Refuge of Sinners Church is a prominent landmark.
 The original dome was destroyed in a fire in 1920 and replaced by the current one when reopened in 1922.
 The dome was to be used in St Petersburg but the political and social upheaval in that city caused it to be diverted to Dublin.

 The Holy Trinity Church (Church of Ireland) was designed by John Semple (1801–1882) in the Gothic Revival style and consecrated on 1 June 1828.
 Constructed of Black Calp, a local limestone that turns black in the rain, the Church was one of two in Dublin to be known as the 'Black Church,' (the other also being designed by Semple and in St. Mary's Place).

 Rathmines is also the location of Grosvenor Road Baptist Church.